-His work has been published in The American Poetry Review, Barrelhouse, Colorado Review, The Common, Jewish Currents, Lit Hub, Nashville Review, The New York Times, Poetry Daily, The Paris Review’s Daily, ZYZZYVA, and elsewhere.
+Moriel’s work has been published in The American Poetry Review, Barrelhouse, Colorado Review, The Common, Jewish Currents, Lit Hub, Nashville Review, The New York Times, Poetry Daily, The Paris Review’s Daily, ZYZZYVA, and elsewhere.
+Moriel is the recipient of the National Book Foundation’s ‘5 Under 35’ honor, two MacDowell Fellowships for Literature, and a Donald Hall Scholarship for Poets from the Bennington Writing Seminars, where Moriel received an MFA in Poetry.

 photo by Mud Baron